 - 1. ESBSs and flow vanes installed in all operating turbine units by March 24. - 2.
 Operate ESBSs with flow vanes attached to screen. - 3.
 Operate ESBSs with debris cleaners in automatic mode.
 Set cleaning frequency as required to maintain clean screens and good fish condition.
 Change cleaning frequency as needed. - 4.
-Inspect each ESBS once per month by means of underwater video.
+Inspect each ESBS once per month by means of underwater video in April, May, and June.
+Conduct similar inspections in August and October, focusing on at least three turbine units as the judgment of project personnel dictates.
 Spot check VBSs at the same time. - 5.
-If an ESBS is damaged or fails during the juvenile fish passage season, follow procedures detailed under unscheduled maintenance of ESBSs (paragraph 3.1.2.1).
+If an ESBS is damaged or fails during the juvenile fish passage season, follow procedures detailed under unscheduled maintenance of ESBSs (see section 3.1.2.1).
 In no case should a turbine unit be operated with a missing or a known non-operating or damaged ESBS, except as noted. - 6.
 One-half of the ESBSs may be pulled after October 1 for maintenance as long as unscreened turbine units are not operated. - 7.
-Make formal determination at end of season as to adequacy of ESBS bar screen panels and debris cleaner brush and replace components as necessary. - 8.
-Measure head differentials across VBSs at least once per week from April 1 through June 30 (more frequently if required) and biweekly for the remainder of the operating season.
+Make formal determination at end of season as to adequacy of ESBS bar screen panels and debris cleaner brush and replace components as necessary.

+- 8. Measure head differentials across VBSs at least once per week from April 1 through June 30 (more frequently if required) and biweekly for the remainder of the operating season.
 Clean VBS when head differentials reach 1.5'.
 When a head differential of 1.5' is reached, the respective turbine unit should be operated at a reduced loading, not more than 110 MW, to minimize loading on the VBS and potential fish impingement.
-Clean

-VBSs as soon as possible after a 1.5' head differential is reached.

-- 9. Inspect at least 2 VBSs in 2 different turbine units between the spring and summer migration periods.
+Clean VBSs as soon as possible after a 1.5' head differential is reached. - 9.
+Inspect at least 2 VBSs in 2 different turbine units between the spring and summer migration periods.
 Both turbine units should have been operated frequently during the spring.
 If a debris accumulation is noted, inspect other VBSs and clean debris as necessary. - 10.
 Turbine units are to be operated with raised operating gates to improve fish guidance efficiency when ESBSs are installed (March 25 through December 15), except as provided for in Section 4.3., Turbine Unit Maintenance.